bianca574/music_player/README.md

 ## Features

 - Transparent and customizable interface
-- Play, pause, rewind and fast forward buttons
+- Play, pause, rewind, and fast forward buttons
+- Display of elapsed time and remaining time for each song
+- Progress bar to show song position and allow seeking
-- Frameless window with draggable header
+- Frameless window with draggable header for easy movement
+- Lightweight and responsive Electron app

 ## 📦 Installation